PufferFinance/website-docs/docs/glossary.md

 ### `Secure Signer`
 A software developed by Puffer that helps prevent validators from being slashed.
 It utilizes Trusted Execution Environments (TEEs) such as Intel SGX

-### `Proof of Reserves`
-This refers to the process by which the protocol proves the amount of ETH backing pufETH, and thus determining the fair exchange ratio between ETH and pufETH

 ### `Proof of Rewards`
 This refers to the process by which NoOps prove and receive the rewards generated as a result of running their validator node